cynavago/cynavago/README.md

 - 📫  Contact me here: <a href="https://relaxed-fermat-016832.netlify.app/index.html">Portfolio</a>  | <a href="https://www.linkedin.com/in/cynavago/">LinkedIn </a> | <a href="https://dribbble.com/cynavago/">Dribbble</a>
 - 🌱 I’m currently learning the Ionic Framework
 - 💬 Ask me about my hobbies!
 I'm a stained glass artist on the side and love riding my single-speed.
+- 🤔 Wondering where I got my avatar?
+I believe in artists supporting artists!
+Check out <a href="https://www.instagram.com/igorillustrations/?hl=en">Igor Canova's</a> work to commission your own avatar.
 <!--
 **cynavago/cynavago** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.